spdx/spdx-3-model/model/Licensing/Properties/seeAlso.md

 the license's listing on the OSI website.

-The seeAlso URL may refer to a previously-available URL for the License or LicenseException which is no longer active.
+The seeAlso URL may refer to a previously-available URL for the License or LicenseAddition which is no longer active.

 Where applicable, the seeAlso URL should include the license text in its native language. seeAlso URLs to English or other translations may be included